Simplifying Plans With Insurance

 4. What's the patient's co-pay?

-5. How many months will the care be provided?
+5. How many months or weeks will the care be provided?

 6. How many visits are being recommended to the patient for this care plan?